 Purse Lab paper: J. Am.
 Chem.
 Soc.
 2017, 139, 1372–1375.

 The Purse Lab has invented a new cytidine analogue that becomes vastly more fluorescent upon incorporation into double-stranded DNA.
-Remarkably, the fluorescence turn-on response requires correct base pairing with guanosine, allowing visual discrimination of matched sequences, and shown in the photo below (left to right: single stranded probe, matched duplex, mismatched duplex).
+Remarkably, the fluorescence turn-on response requires correct base pairing with guanosine, allowing visual discrimination of matched sequences, as shown in the photo below (left to right: single stranded probe, matched duplex, mismatched duplex).
 This fluorescence turn-on response promises new applications in biophysics.
 Read the details here!